+The Kentia Palm is an excellent palm for inside because it's hardy to the humidity indoors, slow-growing and looks amazing.
 The Kentia Palm is a popular houseplant because it has the classical tropical palm appearance: pinnate leaves and arching and drooping leaflets.
 It creates an instant jungle look and its narrow leaves let through dappled sunlight, creating a wonderful shadow in most rooms.

 They are expensive because like most palms they are slow-growing: it takes six to seven years to get a beautiful show piece plant like ours.
 In fact, if you have ever ventured through the world-famous palm house at Kew Gardens you would have seen the space you can create with several varieties of palms.